footgod368/EasyChallenges/README.md

 - Finish MVP, you can play this game by entering "elm make src/Main.elm" in this directory and open index.html, or use makefile directly.
 - In this scene, the **black block** is you, you need to jump to the **right-hand block**.
-You may be trapped at most 2 times.
-Currently, death hasn't been made yet, you need to refresh when you touch the red line at the bottom.
+You may be trapped at most 3 times.
+Currently, death hasn't been made yet, you need to refresh when you touch the red line at the bottom (where you can no longer jump).
 - Finish (according to roadmap)
   - core unit: `player`, `event`, `brick`.
   - core function: `structure`, `viewChange`, `collision`.